vproxy-tools/vpctl/README.md

 We defined a few CRDs (Custom Resource Definitions) to integrate vproxy into Kubernetes.
 All of them share the same definitions with vpctl yaml configurations, except that:

-1. `TcpLb`, `Socks5Server` and `DnsServer` have an extra field called `selector` which selects vproxy controllers, and only the controllers whose labels match the selector would launch the corresponding services.
-2. No `CertKey` definition because k8s already provides `Secret` resource to manage certificates and keys.
-3. The pods may change at any time, so the static address configuration for `ServerGroup` would be useless.
-As a result, we let users to set k8s `Service`s in the `ServerGroup` resource, you may refer to the [cr-example.yaml#L62](https://github.com/vproxy-tools/vpctl/blob/master/misc/cr-example.yaml#L62).
-Addresses are dynamically updated according to the `Endpoints` resource backing the `Service`.
+1. The pods may change at any time, so the static address configuration for `ServerGroup` would be useless.
+As a result, we let users to set k8s `Endpoints` in the `ServerGroup` resource, you may refer to the [cr-example.yaml#L54](https://github.com/vproxy-tools/vpctl/blob/master/misc/cr-example.yaml#L54).
+Addresses are dynamically updated according to the `Endpoints` resources.
+You can create a `Service` resource with the `selectors` field to let k8s automatically find pods based on their labels.

+When using the vproxy gateway, you must put the gateway pods inside namespace `vproxy` and add labels `vproxy-app: controller` to it.
+Also the env variable `VPROXY_CONTROLLER_NAME` of the controller container must be set to the pod name.
+Finalizers will be added and removed based on the env variable and existing controller pods.

 ## examples